Azaxis/learning-opentok-ios/README.md

               error.localizedDescription);
     }

+It then adds the publisher's view, which contains its video, as a subview of the `_publisherView` UIView element, defined in the main storyboard.

+    [_publisher.view setFrame:CGRectMake(0, 0, _publisherView.bounds.size.width,
+                                       _publisherView.bounds.size.height)];
+    [_publisherView addSubview:_publisher.view];

-The code sets up `self` to be the object that implements the OTPublisherDelegate methods, which are called for publisher-related events.
+This app sets `self` to implement the OTPublisherDelegate interface and receive publisher-related events.

-Upon successfully publishing the stream, the following delegate method is called:
+Upon successfully publishing the stream, the implementation of the `[OTPublisherDelegate publisher:streamCreated]`  method is called:

     - (void)publisher:(OTPublisherKit *)publisher
     streamCreated:(OTStream *)stream